-What does the bona fide subcontractors condition say?
+What does the bona fide subcontractors warranty say?

-Why do insurers impose the bona fide subcontractors condition?
+Why do insurers impose the bona fide subcontractors warranty?

 The premium that is paid for a liability insurance policy is calculated on a range of factors, one of which is the amount of work that the policyholder undertakes.
 If the policyholder declares that a certain level of work is undertaken by bona fide subcontractors then the premium is heaviliy discounted or discounted entirely in respect of that work.
 If the subcontractors do not have the necessary insurance in place then the exposure to risk faced by the insurance company can be vastly different from the expected exposure based on the information provided.
 In other words you have not paid the correct premium for the risks faced by the insurer.
 In some cases this could be the result of an oversight and insome cases it could be a deliberate attempt to mislead an insurer in order to obtain a lower premium.